poretsky/poretsky.github.io/android/osmand/index.md

 ### Reverse geocoding

 Implemented reverse geocoding facility.
-It allows to receive a verbose description (usually it is a postal address) of the current location.
+It allows one to receive a verbose description (usually it is a postal address) of the current location.
 This information could be retrieved from various online sources as well as from the maps stored in the device memory in offline mode.
 Source selection is available in the program accessibility preferences.